kasima/understanding-plasma/1-introduction.md

 Plasma is blockchain agnostic for its root chain.
 The purpose of the root chain is to secure the entire Plasma structure.
 It's a design pattern that can be implemented on any blockchain that can support the interaction between a first-level child chain and the root chain.

-Given that the implementation and design details of Plasma are currently under active research by many teams, the protocol between a child chain and root chain is in flux.
+Given that the implementation and design details of Plasma are currently under active research by multiple teams, the protocol between a child chain and root chain is in flux.
 Since it's in flux, we need a root chain that can support a changing protocol and that means using a root chain that can support smart contracts.

 At OmiseGO and for the rest of these posts, we'll be using Ethereum as our root chain.
 That means we'll be using Solidity as our smart contract language in the examples.